malyun/QuizApplication/README.md

 .is_answer - Parameter of an option that can be true or false.
 Indicates whether or not that option is the correct answer. quiz take <quiz_name> - Start taking a new quiz
 When a user takes a quiz he gets a score based on the answers he got right

+Clone this repo into a virtual environment in your machine then initialize the application using the command **python quiz.py** on your terminal